earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-08-spectral-remote-sensing-modis.md

 ****

+#### Plot 5 - Difference NDVI Landsat data

+Create a map of the the difference in NDVI - pre vs post fire.
+Classify the change in NDVI as you see fit.
+Overlay the fire extent `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the difference NDVI map.
+Add a legend that clearly describes each NDVI difference "class".

+Be sure to use cloud free NDVI data.

+#### Plot 6 - Difference NDVI MODIS data

+Create a map of the the difference in NDVI - pre vs post fire.
+Classify the change in NDVI as you see fit.
+Overlay the fire extent `vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp` on top of the difference NDVI map.
+Add a legend that clearly describes each NDVI difference "class".

+Be sure to use cloud free NDVI data.

 ## Homework due: Friday March 10, 2017 @ NOON.
-Submit your report in both `.Rmd` and `.PDF` format to the D2l dropbox.
+Submit your report in both `.Rmd` and `.html` format to the D2l dropbox.

 </div>